Tuesday, 10 August 2010

 Interesting discussion on pre-colonial Africa

 There is an ongoing discussion that was engendered by one of my older blog posts, posted on this blog in March 2009.
-The post is the first of a five-part series, The Truth about Homosexuality in Africa (Part 1).
+The post is the first of a five-part series, The Truth about (Part 1).
 Go to the comments on that post to see the discussion so far.

 The discussion has been between me and (im)perfect_black ☥☥☥ (GI), who blogs at Thoughts of a Ghetto Intellectual and whose Facebook page is here.
-We have been considering whether there is the potential for obtaining from our elders currently living, (or from any other sources), historical information about homosexuality in traditional African societies.
+We have been considering whether there is the potential for obtaining from our elders currently living, (or from any other sources), historical information about same-sex relations in traditional African societies.
 What is desired is information that is authentically African and devoid of all European or Western input or influence, since it seems that all of the literature and the majority of the material that is currently available to us on the subject are of Western origin.

-The reason for writing this post this is to call for ideas and suggestions..
+The reason for writing this post this is to call for ideas and suggestions.